Xerox Star: Legacy

 Even though the Star product failed in the market, it raised expectations and laid important groundwork for later computers.
 Many of the innovations behind the Star, such as WYSIWYG editing, Ethernet, and network services such as directory, print, file, and internetwork routing have become commonplace in computers.

-Members of the Lisa engineering team saw Star at its introduction at the National Computer Conference (NCC '81) and returned to Cupertino where they converted their desktop manager to an icon-based interface modeled on the Star.
+Members of the Apple Lisa engineering team saw Star at its introduction at the National Computer Conference (NCC '81) and returned to Cupertino where they converted their desktop manager to an icon-based interface modeled on the Star.
 Among the developers of Xerox's Gypsy WYSIWYG editor, Larry Tesler left Xerox to join Apple in 1980 where he also developed the MacApp framework.

 Charles Simonyi left Xerox to join Microsoft in 1981 where he developed first WYSIWYG version of Microsoft Word (3.0).
 In 1983, Simonyi recommended Scott A. McGregor, who was recruited by Bill Gates to lead the development of Windows 1.0, in part for McGregor's experience in windowing systems at PARC.
 Later that year, several others left PARC to join Microsoft.

 Star, Viewpoint, and GlobalView were the first commercial computing environments to offer support for most natural languages, including full-featured word processing, leading to their adoption by the Voice of America, other United States foreign affairs agencies, and several multinational corporations.

-The list of products that were inspired or influenced by the user interface of the Star, and to a lesser extent the Alto, include the Lisa, Macintosh, Graphics Environment Manager (GEM), Visi On, Windows, Atari ST, BTRON from TRON Project, Amiga, Elixir Desktop, Metaphor Computer Systems, Interleaf, OS/2, SunView, OPEN LOOK, KDE, Ventura Publisher, and NEXTSTEP.
-Adobe Systems PostScript was based on Interpress.
+The list of products that were inspired or influenced by the user interface of the Star, and to a lesser extent the Alto, include the Lisa, Macintosh, Graphics Environment Manager (GEM), Visi On, Windows, Atari ST, BTRON from TRON project, Amiga, Elixir Desktop, Metaphor Computer Systems, Interleaf, OS/2, SunView, OPEN LOOK, KDE, Ventura Publisher, and NeXTSTEP.
+Adobe Systems' PostScript was based on Interpress.
 Ethernet was further refined by 3Com, and has become a de facto standard networking protocol.

-Some people said that Apple, Microsoft, and others plagiarized the GUI and other innovations from the Xerox Star, and believe that Xerox didn't properly protect its intellectual property.
+Some people said that Apple, Microsoft, and others plagiarized the graphical user interface and other innovations from the Xerox Star, and believe that Xerox didn't properly protect its intellectual property.
 Many patent disclosures were submitted for the innovations in the Star.
 However, at the time, the 1975 Xerox Consent Decree, a Federal Trade Commission (FTC) antitrust action, placed restrictions on what the firm was able to patent.
 Also, when the Star disclosures were being prepared, the Xerox patent attorneys were busy with several other new technologies such as laser printing.
 Finally, patents on software, particularly those relating to user interfaces, were then an untested legal area.

 Xerox went to trial to protect the Star user interface.
 In 1989, after Apple Computer, Inc. v.
 Microsoft Corp. for copyright infringement of the Macintosh user interface in Windows, Xerox filed a similar lawsuit against Apple.
 However, this suit was dismissed on procedural grounds, not substantive, because a three-year statute of limitations had passed.
 In 1994, Apple lost its suit against Microsoft, not only the issues originally contested, but all claims to the user interface.

 On January 15, 2019, a work-in-progress Star emulator created by LCM+L known as Darkstar was released for Windows and Linux.